NyanKaungSet/Fresh_Mobile_Mart/README.md

-# This repo is permanently closed.
+# This repo will be updated from time to time.